 Dirty plugs will cause backfires and slow starting.
 Not to mention using up more gas while you cut.

 I don’t replace mine every year.
-They seem to work fine with a yearly cleaning.
+The spark plugs seem to work fine with yearly cleaning.

-Pull off the spark plug cap and find a socket or wrench that will fit.
-Unscrew the plug and take a look at it.
+Disconnect the spark plug cap and find a socket or wrench that will fit.
+Then, unscrew the plug and take a look at it.

-Spark plugs are inexpensive if you do want to replace them, so buy a couple the next time you are in Home Depot or on Amazon.
+Lawn mower spark plugs are inexpensive if you want to replace them, so buy a couple the next time you are in Home Depot or on Amazon.
 That should last you for years.

 4. The best way to sharpen lawn mower blades

 This step is so important it should have been number 1.
 A dull blade will make grass cutting feel like a chore.
 Get it?
 Hah!

 Blade sharpening might be the most challenging part of lawn mower maintenance, but everyone can do it.